-How Publishers Can “Tune In” to Their Audiences for Game of Throne’s Final Episodes
+How Publishers Can “Tune In” to Their Audiences for Game of Throne’s Final Season and Beyond

-With just two episodes remaining in the final season of Game of Thrones (airing on May 12 and May 19), the internet has been ablaze (pun intended) with everything from Game of Thrones Oreos, tourism packages, wildly imaginative fan fiction, to live celebrity episode reactions on social media and more.
+With the final season of Game of Thrones over, the internet has been ablaze (pun intended) with everything from Game of Thrones Oreos, tourism packages, wildly imaginative fan fiction, to live celebrity episode reactions on social media and more.

-Whether or not you watch Game of Thrones, you’ve most likely experienced and perhaps have been unable to escape all the hype and hoopla surrounding the final season of the series over the last several months.
+Whether or not you watch Game of Thrones, you’ve most likely experienced and perhaps have been unable to escape all the hype and hoopla surrounding the final season of the series.

-This is a huge cultural phenomenon, or as some are calling it “peak Peak TV” that will most likely continue far beyond the final episode’s air date.
+This was, and still is, a huge cultural phenomenon, or as some are calling it “peak Peak TV” that will most likely continue far beyond the final episode’s air date.
 For some publishers, Game of Thrones is even bigger than Oscars or the SuperBowl.

 So, how are publishers packaging GoT for their audiences?
 Just like House Stark and Team Targaryen have developed different strategies to win the Iron Throne, publishers have developed their own video strategies to effectively leverage GoT content for their audiences.
 While there are various approaches to this, ultimately the only losing strategy is not having one at all.

-Here’s how leading global entertainment publishers have been leveraging GoT, what’s been working well and what isn’t.
-We’ve taken a look at top national entertainment publishers and how they’re covering GoT, what their audiences are engaging with and how.
-These insights can help guide your strategy for the next few weeks as GoT is likely to be in the spotlight for some time beyond the final episodes.
+Here’s how leading global entertainment publishers leveraged GoT, what worked well and what didn't.
+We’ve taken a look at top national entertainment publishers and how they’re covered GoT, what their audiences are engaging with and how.
+These insights can help guide your strategy as GoT is likely to be in the spotlight for some time.

 Previews over Recaps